CradleCMS/component-blog-article/README.md

-## Description
+## Server side rendered component
-This is a server side rendered component to Cradle CMS which will use data for an article.
+This is a server side rendered component to Cradle CMS article data in JSON format.

 ## Setup steps